cerebralideas/maintainable-css-workshop/README.md

 The brief instructions are found in the CSS file within a comment.
 If you want more information regarding each challenge, you can refer to the `_docs` directory to find slightly more in-depth discussion and hints for solving the challenges.

+There are also demos of how to solve a few of the challenges in a slightly different context for ideas.
+These use the same techniques and can often inspire the solution.

+Lastly, once you are done with all your challenges, you can see if your solution was similar to mine by going into the `_answers` directory for the full solution.
+But, don't cheat!
+Really push yourself, and see how far you can get.
+Good luck!

 #### As always, ask me anything :)